-If you have hay fever, it will help if you don't spend too much time outside when the pollen count is high.
+If you have hay fever, it will help if you do not spend too much time outside when the pollen count is high.

 Tips for when you're outside

-- Don't cut grass or walk on grass.
+- Do not cut grass or walk on grass.

 - Wear wraparound sunglasses to stop pollen getting into your eyes.